Grayvox/Grayvox/README.md

 *That's a username, of course.
 You can call me Gray for short.*

-Web dev by day, game dev by night - using whatever tools my brain gets ahold of at the time.
+Jack of all trades (JOAT), master of none.
+I do game modding, game breaking, game development, web engineering, sysadmin, and such - using whatever tools my brain gets ahold of at the time.
 Currently, that's mainly:
 - Ruby on Rails
 - Astro